Lipschitz homotopy convergence of Alexandrov spaces II: Proof of Theorem

 Note that any extremal subset is closed.
 A typical example is the boundary of an Alexandrov space.
 See \cite[\S4]{Pet:sc} or \cite{PP:ext} for other examples and properties of extremal subsets.

-\subsection{First Proof}
+\subsection{First proof}

-We prove that the Lipschitz homotopies constructed in Sections \ref{sec:main1} and \ref{sec:main2} automatically preserve extremal subsets (a slight modification is needed for the latter one).
-For each statement in Sections \ref{sec:main1} and \ref{sec:main2}, we will give a complement concerning extremal subsets.
+We prove that the Lipschitz homotopies constructed in Sections \ref{sec:main1} and \ref{sec:main2} automatically preserve extremal subsets (a slight modification is necessary for the latter).
+For each statement in Sections \ref{sec:main1} and \ref{sec:main2}, we will provide a complement concerning extremal subsets.
 The key fact is that the $(C,\epsilon)$-Lipschitz contraction of Theorem \ref{thm:conv} was given by gradient flows, and hence it automatically preserves extremal subsets.
-Note that the contents of this subsection is independent of Lipschitz continuity.
+Note that the contents of this subsection is irrelevant to Lipschitz continuity.

 \begin{conv} In the following complements, we always assume that $M$ and $M'$ are Alexandrov spaces in $\mathcal A(n,D,v)$ (not general metric spaces as in Sections \ref{sec:main1} and \ref{sec:main2}).
 We also assume that $(C,\epsilon)$-Lipschitz contractible domains and $(C,\epsilon)$-good coverings are the ones obtained by the proofs of Theorems \ref{thm:conv} and \ref{thm:good} such that the contractions are defined by gradient flows. \end{conv}